userfrosting/learn/21.going-live/02.mail-providers/docs.md

 Mail-in-a-box will not only set up an SMTP server, but IMAP/POP as well so that you can receive mail for user accounts on a domain associated with your server.
 It even runs its own web server, to provide a web-based client for these email accounts.

-If you are already running UserFrosting in a Docker container you might also use [Mailcow-dockerized](https://mailcow.email), as it doesn't require a seperate server.
+If you are already running UserFrosting in a Docker container you might also use [Mailcow-dockerized](https://mailcow.email), as it doesn't require a separate server.